thississid/avsProjects/README.md

 # avsProjects

-This repository contains a collection of projects and code related to AVS (presumably Audio Visual Speech) experiments and implementations.:contentReference[oaicite:2]{index=2}
+This repository contains a collection of projects and code related to AVS experiments and implementations.

 ## Repository Structure